 - Learning to Hydrate Just Right

-There’s only one thing that I dislike about Instagram and it’s the promotion of “perfect diets”.
+There’s only one thing that I dislike about Instagram and it’s the promotion of “perfect diets” that you see everywhere.
 Six pack ab wearing ladies are talking nutrition and how eating only beans is the world’s best choice, while another says she eats a whole buffalo each day.

-But the truth is there are some basic principles that can assist us all in feeling good about the foods we eat and maintaining our goal weight.
-Beyond that the perfect diet is one that works for your body and indeed it may not be what works for your significant other, your running buddy or your annoying cubicle mate.
+The truth is, there are some basic principles that can assist us all in feeling good about the foods we eat and maintaining our goal weight.
+Beyond that, the “perfect diet” is one that works for your body and indeed it may not be what works for your significant other, your running buddy, or your annoying cubicle mate.
 You have to figure out what diet and food is best for you and not worry about if it works for someone else!

 - How Many Calories to Runners Really Need?